 Do not try to cross state boundaries with alcohol.
 This includes road, air, train, etc. Most states have checkpoints and can unnecessarily harass/ penalize the defaulters.

-Even couriering bottles and wine bladders is not easy.
-Firstly most courier companies will not accept liquids and mis-declaration is an offence.
+Even sending bottles and wine bladders via post/courier is not easy.
+Firstly most courier companies will not accept liquids and mis-declaration is an offense.
 Then you need permissions (NOC) from the state excise of the state where you are dispatching the beverage to.
 Home brewing is strictly for personal consumption.

 Certain states esp.
 Gujarat, Bihar, Manipur, Lakshadweep, Nagaland and certain holy/ religious districts/ regions/ places of the country have been marked as dry states for various reasons.
 Manufacture of alcohol is restricted to purely industrial use only, that too with prior permission in these regions.
 Please check the local laws before proceeding.
 However, except for the dry states/ regions, we are yet to encounter any law that explicitly prohibits individuals from home brewing for personal consumption in limited batch size.

 Unlike Europe or US, India has no annual quota or limits on the quantity of alcohol (wine, beers, ciders and undistilled beverages) you can home-brew.
 Instead, the Indian Excise Department has put restrictions on the quantity that can be stocked at any given point of time.

 Each state has its own limits on what is constituted as commercial quantity.
 As long as you are brewing/stocking below this threshold and don’t reside in a Dry state, you should be safe.
 I am yet to encounter any law/ government memo limiting the number of batches or number of home-brew parties one can throw, but checking with the local officials is always advisable before you start taking this hobby seriously.
 Permissible limit to stock as per some state laws are:

 - Karnataka: 18.5 liters of beer or 9 liters of wine.